monsoonmaelstrom/book2/book2.md

 “Oh, look at that.
 No points.
 How sad for you,” I snark.

 I pick the dice up, and roll again.
 This time, as I release them, I feel something hit my chair, and it’s tipping backwards.
-I split my focus in an effort not to have my chair completely tip over, and by the time my dice hit the table, three of them are ones.
+I split my focus in an effort to avoid  bashing my head on the floor as my chair tips, and by the time my dice hit the table, three of them are ones.

 “Oh, look at that.
 No points.
 How sad for you,” Alex says, mocking me.